BertHav/Omgevingsmonitor_Software/README.md

 Execute Project -> Clean.

 Check 'Start a build immediately' and choose 'Clean'.

+## version 4.56 <a name="version456"></a>
+Many small adjustments to improve reliability when switching operating modes.
+All output of sensors that can be additionally connected to the 3V3 I2C bus are uploaded in the case of a valid opensensemap key, which can be entered via USB.

 ## version 4.55 <a name="version455"></a>
 Some bugfixes, auto detect alternate address ENS160.